ThePrez/ServiceCommander-IBMi/README.md

 STRTCPSVR SERVER(*SC) INSTANCE('kafka')
 ```
 #### Important Notes about AUTOSTART(*YES)
 You can set the `*SC` server to autostart via `CHGTCPSVR SVRSPCVAL(*SC) AUTOSTART(*YES)`.
 However, great care must be taken in order for this to work properly and not create a security exposure.
 When STRTCPSVR runs at IPL time, the task will run under the QTCP user profile.
 This user profile does not have `*ALLOBJ` authority, nor does it have authority to submit jobs as other user profiles.
 Thus, in order for the autostart job to function properly, the QTCP user profile must have access to run the commands needed to start the service, and the service must not submit jobs to batch as a specific user.
+Be are that adding QTCP to new group profiles or granting special authorities may represent a security exposure.
+Also, due to the highly-flexible nature of this tool, it is not good practice to run this command as an elevated user in an unattended fashion.
+In summary, it is likely not a good idea to use `AUTOSTART(*YES)`.

 ## Special groups used by STRTCPSVR/ENDTCPSVR